Jim Ferris

 Neil Yorke-Slader

-Treasurer, Associate Director
+Treasurer, Executive Director

 Neil has composed over 55 works at various levels for jazz ensemble, available through UNC Jazz Press and Burnihla Music Publishing and distributed worldwide by J.W.
 Pepper.
 He taught music at the elementary and secondary levels for 17 years, and is active as a jazz adjudicator and clinician throughout North America.
 Neil directs the renowned Nepean All-City Jazz Band, one of Canada’s per-eminent student jazz ensembles for the last 35 years.
-In 2018, he was named the inaugural winner of the Tommy Banks Outstanding Jazz Director Award.
+In 2018, he was named the inaugural winner of the Tommy Banks Outstanding Canadian Jazz Director Award.
 In 2020, he was named an Honourary Life Member of the Ontario Music Educators’ Association.

 Learn more about Neil at Neil Yorke-Slader